binafy/laravel-user-monitoring/README.md

 <a name="user-configuration"></a>
 ## User Configuration

-You can config your user with the `user-monitoring.php` configuration file:
+You can configure your user with the `user-monitoring.php` configuration file:

 ```php
 'user' => [